 Indirectly-affected parties

-Other parties are affected indirectly by ICANN’s decisions, mainly through its policies:
+Other parties are affected indirectly by ICANN’s decisions.

 Specific communities, industries or sectors of the economy (through the introduction of new gTLDs for instance)

 The root zone maintainer, through IANA Functions contract and its own contract with the Department of Commerce, or any future arrangement.